Tutorial: Deploy and walk through an application template for monitoring smart meters

 When you build an Internet of Things (IoT) solution, Azure IoT Central simplifies the build process and helps reduce the burden and costs of IoT management, operations, and development.
 With Azure IoT Central, you can easily connect, monitor, and manage your IoT assets at scale.

 After you connect your smart meters to Azure IoT Central, the application template uses built-in features such as device models, commands, and dashboards.
-The application template also uses the Azure IoT Central storage for warm path scenarios such as near real-time meter data monitoring, analytics, rules, and visualization.
+The application template also uses the Azure IoT Central storage for warm path scenarios such as near real-time meter data monitoring, analytics, rules, and visualizations.

 To complete this tutorial, you need an active Azure subscription.
 If you don't have one, create a free account before you begin.